 5 tips to help you find your next home

 How to choose the right property when it's time to find a new home to move into.

 Moving home often signals a new phase in life.
 You might be considering a move interstate or overseas for work, or to pursue love.
 Maybe you’re moving to be closer to family – or up-sizing so you can start your own family.
 Perhaps you just want a sea change and to settle somewhere with greener grass.

-There are a range of emotions you might be feeling about your upcoming move.
+There is a range of emotions you might be feeling about your upcoming move.
 You could be excited, nervous or feeling quite stressed depending on the reason for your move.
 But regardless of your circumstances, you can make the whole process smoother and more enjoyable by getting organised and doing some planning in the months leading up to your move.